michaelfester/docs/docs/reference/components/rich-text-component.md

 slug: rich-text-component
 ---

-{% callout title="" %}
-The Rich Text Component is available in both [Apps](/docs/introduction-to-apps) and [Pages](/docs/introduction-to-pages), but configuration options may differ slightly.
-{% /callout %}

 With the Rich Text component, you can apply italic text, bold text, different text sizes, inline images, links, and more using Markdown syntax.

 {% figure src="/docs/reference/components/rich-text/rich-text-use-case.png" caption="" /%}

 {% callout type="warning" title="" %}
 Do not use HTML tags or CSS code in the Rich Text component.
 Although some CSS code and HTML tags such as `<iframe>` may function, they are unsupported in Glide and could break at any time.
-For more information about using CSS in Glide, check out **Custom CSS in Glide Pages.**
+For more information about using CSS in Glide, check out [Custom CSS in Glide](/docs/css-for-pages)
 {% /callout %}

 ## Configure a Rich Text component